ParasolJS/pyparasol/README.md

 **PyParasol.show(port=8000)**
 -	port: integer
+-	With this function a user can easily display the Parasol application after finishing setting all attributes.
+This is the recommended function.
 -	Combines compile(), startLocalServer(port) and displayWebpage() into one function.
 Calling show(port) will allow a user to compile their html file, start a local server and automatically open up the webpage with one function for simplicity.
 -	Read displayWebpage() and startLocalServer() for information about port parameter.